How Should We then Dress?

 Lesson #9: Any rule not based on our love for God and our neighbor becomes a means to make our faith seem superior and leads us to judge others

 Jesus was so clear on this, yet we often miss his point completely.
 Love God.
 Love your neighbor as yourself.
 We can be distracted by so much, but why?
 Live your life.
 Be authentic in front of your children, family, and friends.
 Be true to yourself as the one who God created.
 Love others.
 Love them.
 Just love them.
 They don’t need your rules—they don’t even understand them.
 They can’t distinguish between what God says and what you say.
 You represent God to them.
-Jesus said love.
+Jesus said to love.
 It is just that simple.

 I hate to end without a tenth lesson.
 It just doesn’t seem right to someone who taught math for so many years.
 I think God agreed—10 commandments and all.
 Maybe retirement has made me realize how much of my life was controlled by the rules and opinions (dare I say judgments?) of others.
 In my very last conversation with my colleagues, I asked the question, “Do we trust the Holy Spirit to convict others?”
 There was an uncomfortable silence and possibly a snicker.
 We know we should, but it is hard.
 We want everyone to conform.
 We are sure that if they followed every guideline or rule we set before them their lives would be better.
 We aren’t sure they will understand this and feel compelled to enforce compliance instead of having legitimate conversations.

 The problem is, sometimes the rules we believe are important today get discarded tomorrow, and then what do we say?
 Well, it was important until a committee or assembly decided it wasn’t.
 The church is replete with illustrations.
 So, stop dying on those hills!
-The only hill worth dying on is to love others like Jesus did.
+The only hill worth dying on is to love others as Jesus did.
 He was just so secure in his love for others that it was not necessary to express judgment.
 He knew that if he loved them (right where they were, just who they were, just who he created them to be, no matter if he agreed or disagreed with their choices), they would want to be like him.
 I could just break into song here!
 “Oh to be like Thee!”

 Sometimes the old hymns really do say it right—it is compassion that the world needs: Oh! to be like Thee, full of compassion, Loving, forgiving, tender and kind, Helping the helpless, cheering the fainting, Seeking the wand’ring sinner to find.